3 Reconciliation

 Reconciliation –whether with ourselves, others, the circumstances at hand, or the mystery of why things happen as they do — is an essential , but profoundly difficult part of the healing process.
 The outcome and nature of that process is often uncertain – and the suffering along the way can be overwhelming at times.

 Spiritual care is particularly important in the midst of such “soul pain” (Simington, 2004).
-Being compassionately present to such pain, along with sources of hope and strength we can “soften suffering” and find openings for the reconciliation process to begin (Wright & Bell, 2021).
+Being compassionately present to such pain, along with sources of hope and strength can help to “soften suffering” and find openings for the reconciliation process to begin (Wright & Bell, 2021).

 This chapter will explore the nature of reconciliation, the many associated difficulties, and some resources that may be supportive in navigating them.